cwarrenn/MovieClassify/README.md

 Project Details:

 This project was completed for my Foundations of Data Science course at UC Berkeley.
-The data originates from the Cornell Movie-Dialogs Corpus.
-After preprocessing the text—such as lowercasing words, filtering out inappropriate terms, and converting raw counts into frequencies—I constructed a dataset representing each movie by the frequencies of the 5,000 most common words in its screenplay.
+The data originates from the [Cornell Movie-Dialogs Corpus](https://www.cs.cornell.edu/~cristian/Cornell_Movie-Dialogs_Corpus.html).
+After preprocessing the text (such as lowercasing words, filtering out inappropriate terms, and converting raw counts into frequencies) I constructed a dataset representing each movie by the frequencies of the 5,000 most common words in its screenplay.